centrahq/api-documentation/user/pages/05.plugins/01.adyen/docs.md

 Make sure that:

-+ You set it to `Active`
+1. You set it to `Active`
-+ You select `HTTP POST`
+2. You select `HTTP POST`

 Under "Authentication" you should write anything you like in "User Name" and "Password".
-We're currently using the `Notification Key` as the shared secret. *NB: This might change in the future, we'll let you know.*
+We're currently using the `Notification Key` as the shared secret. **This might change in the future, we'll let you know.**

 Now, press "Test Configuration" to verify we respond successfully.
 After that you can press "Save Configuration".